Respectability politics: Origin

-In her 1993 book Righteous Discontent: The Women's Movement in the Black Baptist Church, 1880–1920, Evelyn Brooks Higginbotham coined the term "the politics of respectability" to describe social and political changes in the black community during this time.
-She particularly focused on the revitalization of the black Baptist Church and how it became a location of self-help for blacks.
-This was particularly true for black women, who used the church as a location of resistance against racism and dehumanization.
+In her 1993 book Righteous Discontent: The Women's Movement in the Black Baptist Church, 1880–1920, historian Evelyn Brooks Higginbotham coined the term "the politics of respectability" to describe social and political changes in the Black community during that time.
+She particularly focused on the revitalization of the Black Baptist Church and how it became a location of self-help for Blacks.
+This was particularly true for Black women, who used the church as a location of resistance against racism and dehumanization.
 These women built schools and provided social welfare services to enhance their respectability and promote their communities.

-This type of mobilization continued and infiltrated the methodology of teachers in black communities in the Jim Crow South.
+This type of mobilization continued and infiltrated the methodology of teachers in Black communities in the Jim Crow South.
 Teachers encouraged their students to integrate themselves into white, middle class communities in the hopes of motivating and inspiring students to escape racial injustice.
-These teachers viewed their profession as a political act, helping young black students disassociate from negative stereotypes.
-Black communities were also expected to integrate themselves into being more white in order to gain access to political benefits.
+These teachers viewed their profession as a political act, helping young Black students disassociate from negative stereotypes.
+Black communities were expected to integrate themselves into white society and act white in order to gain access to political benefits.

-In the book Black Power: The Politics of Liberation, Kwame Ture, formerly known as Stokely Carmichael, and Charles V. Hamilton, illustrate how the town of Tuskegee, Alabama is not recognized in politics by white politicians.
-The population of Tuskegee is 95% black, yet those numbers do not represent the people in politics.
-Ture and Hamilton go on to argue that black people constantly have to prove themselves to white people, a never-ending cycle because once one aspect of being white is achieved, another obstacle is placed in their way.
+In the book Black Power: The Politics of Liberation, Kwame Ture, formerly known as Stokely Carmichael, and Charles V. Hamilton illustrate how the town of Tuskegee, Alabama is not recognized in politics by white politicians.
+Ture and Hamilton go on to argue that Black people constantly have to prove themselves to white people, a never-ending cycle because once one aspect of being white is achieved, another obstacle is placed in their way.